openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 But does that mean everyone should be submitting their books?
 Well, if everyone can properly format, design, and create -yes.
-If not, no. For those with the necessary skills, it is important to have the right tools and/or procedures for getting your books into the Amazon, Barnes & Nobleâ€™s, and Apple systems.
+If not, no. For those with the necessary skills, it is important to have the right tools and/or procedures for getting your books into the Amazon, Barnes & Noble’s, and Apple systems.
 Linux can help you do that.
-Letâ€™s take a look at 10 Linux tools that can help your get your book into the market." (...)
+Let’s take a look at 10 Linux tools that can help your get your book into the market." (...)